The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 Within two months, several changes occur:

-• The coordinator builds a structured messaging system.
+• The VA builds a structured messaging system.

 • Weekly updates keep everyone aligned.